tomdickson1/PatternAnalysis-2025/recognition/s4698845_improved_unet_pelvis/README.md

 | **Dice Score on Test Set**  | 0.996 | 0.961 | 0.901 | 0.947 | 0.836 | 0.844 |

 The following figure shows the behaviour as the model trained by plotting the dice loss under both the training and validation sets.
-The validation loss can be seen to plateau while the training curve still slightly decreases, indicating that further training of the model would result in overfitting.
+The validation loss can be seen to plateau while the training curve still slightly decreases, indicating that further training of the model would may result in overfitting without additional regularisation.
 The network was trained for 35 epochs, which took 3 hrs 37 mins on an A100 GPU on UQ's Rangpur cluster.

 ![](images/loss_curve.png)